ashandoak/ashandoak.github.io/README.md

 ## Developing my research pitch

 ### Why the research must be done
 This is a difficult one for me to fully qualify.
-My research projet is a small part of a larger effort within cryptography, but I have very little familiarity with cryptography.
-That said, my novice understanding could be something of a benefit here - I can provide some context, but don't have the vocabularly to even approach being overwhelming.
+My research project is a small part of a larger effort within cryptography, but I have very little familiarity with cryptography.
+That said, my novice understanding could be something of a benefit here - I can provide some context, but don't have the vocabulary to even approach being overwhelming.

 From what I understand (and with reference to [6]), the overarching goal of the research is to identify structural properties of cryptographic primitives as they relate to typical cryptographic assumptions.
-The typical approach of building complex primitives from assumptions is in some senses limited; the research in [6] demonstrates that another way of demonstrating the "feasibility" of primitive consruction is possible.
+The typical approach of building complex primitives from assumptions is in some senses limited; the research in [6] demonstrates that another way of demonstrating the "feasibility" of primitive construction is possible.
 This in turn opens up new questions relating to simpler constructions of important primitives, or relating to the development of new assumptions or primitives.

 My part in this is in the development of proof assistant (i.e. [Lean](https://leanprover-community.github.io/)) tactics to prove the security of the constructions posed in [6].
-As a relatively new, but highly popular proof assistant, Lean represents a new frontier in the development of formal verifcation tools.
-Additionaly, it has perhaps   less baggage than [Coq](https://coq.inria.fr/), which historically has been the proof assistant of choice in any cryptographic applications.
-In that sense the work I do will be relatively novel, and we hope that the work will continue to have broad application in providing demonstrable security for newly developed cryptographics primitives.
+As a relatively new, but highly popular proof assistant, Lean represents a new frontier in the development of formal verification tools.
+Additionally, it has perhaps   less baggage than [Coq](https://coq.inria.fr/), which historically has been the proof assistant of choice in any cryptographic applications.
+In that sense the work I do will be relatively novel, and we hope that the work will continue to have broad application in providing demonstrable security for newly developed cryptographic primitives.

 ### Pitch structure